AmulyaPuli/Weather-website/README.md

 🌦️ Weather Forecast Website

-Welcome to our weather website! 🌈 Built with HTML, CSS, and JS, it offers real-time weather updates.
+Welcome to my weather website! 🌈 Built with HTML, CSS, and JS, it offers real-time weather updates.
 Features include location-based forecasts 📍 and responsive design for all devices.
 Stay ahead with accurate weather predictions. ⛅️

 # DEMO